 While food options on the island are quite limited, the nearby Hervey Bay punches above it’s weight when it comes to food-friendliness.

-Coast Restaurant‘s star is its seafood, so fresh that you can hardly distinguish its flavour from the ocean breeze.
-Made to share, with a focus on local and seasonal produce, the dishes don’t skimp on flavour or finesse.
-The slow roasted lamb shoulder with tomato relish pulls apart easily and is perfect for a group, while the steamed buns – with a choice of pork belly with hoisin sauce of buttermilk fried chicken – will kickstart your appetite.
+Coast Restaurant‘s star is seafood so fresh you can hardly distinguish its flavour from the ocean breeze.
+Made to share and with a focus on local and seasonal produce, the dishes don’t skimp on flavour or finesse.
+The slow-roasted lamb shoulder with tomato relish pulls apart easily and is perfect for a group, while the steamed buns – with a choice of pork belly with hoisin sauce of buttermilk fried chicken – will kickstart your appetite.

-For breakfast, Eat at Dan and Steph’s (yes, the winners of the fourth season of My Kitchen Rules) is found further along the Esplanade.
+For breakfast, Eat at Dan and Steph’s (the winners of the fourth season of My Kitchen Rules) is found further along the Esplanade.
 It has inventive breakfast options, fresh baked goods, healthy juices, loaded doughnuts and great views of the water to boot.

 The Oceans Resort in Hervey Bay is just a short ferry ride away from Fraser Island.
 With two swimming pools and spacious rooms with more than adequate air-con, it’s just the place to kick back on the balcony and read a book looking out over the impressive Urangan Pier and the swaying palms.